Pupil Premium Strategy Statement

 Overview of Projected Spend 2022-2025

-This statement details Hill West Primary School’s use of Pupil Premium, Recovery Premium and School-Led Tutoring for the 2022 to 2023 academic year.
-This funding will enable us to improve the attainment of our vulnerable and disadvantaged pupils.
+This statement details Hill West Primary School’s use of Pupil Premium, Recovery Premium and School-Led Tutoring for the 2023 to 2024 academic year.
+This funding will enable us to improve the attainment of our under-served pupils (vulnerable and disadvantaged)

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and outcomes for disadvantaged pupils last academic year